unredacted-word/unredacted-word.github.io/catalog/uw010301-spectacle.md

 ---
 layout: default
-title: The Society of the Spectacle
+title: The Society of the Spectacle (Web eBook)
 displayTitle: The Society of the Spectacle
 sku: UW010301
-excerpt: Unredacted Word sticker, adhesive on printed paper.
+excerpt: "Debord describes and critiques the way we live.
+The power in these ideas lies in their ability to question, identify, and name the common assumptions of the present.
+Developing the concept of The Spectacle, he describes the “gaze” of contemporary society."
-metaImage: /static/catalog/uw010301/cover.png
+metaImage: /static/catalog/uw010301/card.jpg
 ---